binford2k/showoff/README.txt

   * second point
   * third point

-That represents two slides, one with just a large title and one with three bullets that are incrementally updated when the slide is shown.
+That represents two slides, the first contains just a large title, and the second is faded into view showing the title and three bullets that are then incrementally shown.
 In order for ShowOff to see those slides, your showoff.json file needs to look something like this:

   [
     {"section":"one"}